OpenEvalProject/evals/manuscripts/elife-88826/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/88826/elife-88826-fig4-v1.jpg)

 **Figure 4.:** Immunohistochemical analysis of the brain from peripheral blood mononuclear cell (PBMC) B2m-NOG mice immunized for experimental autoimmune encephalomyelitis (EAE) showing infiltration by human (h) and mouse (m) CD45-positive leukocytes, hCD8- and hCD4-positive T cells, and local activation of Iba1-positive microglia and GFAP-positive astrocytes, in brain regions denoted in the diagram (A).
 (B) Individual hCD45-positive leukocytes and hCD8-positive T cells form small lesions in the optic tract (arrowhead) in immunized DR15 HI mice.
 (C) Counting of hCD45-positive immune cells at borders (total cells in section) and parenchyma (cells/mm2) in whole coronal sections of brain from non-immunized (n=3/group) and immunized (n=5 mice/group) DR15 HI and DR15 MS mice.
 (D) Counting of hCD4- and hCD8-positive T cells at borders (total cells in section) and parenchyma (cells/mm2) in whole coronal sections of brain from non-immunized (n=3 mice/group) and immunized DR13 MS, DR15 HI and DR15 MS1 (all n=5 mice/group), DR15 MS2-5 (n=4 mice/group).
 (E) Ratios of hCD4/hCD8 T cells at borders and parenchyma of non-immunized and immunized DR15 HI and DR15 MS mice.
 (F) Prominent lesions in the corpus callosum white matter of two of five DR15 MS1 mice (arrowheads), containing hCD45- and mCD45-positive leukocytes, hCD4- and hCD8-positive T cells, and locally activated Iba1-positive microglia.
 Inset shows a serial section stained by Luxol fast blue showing absence of demyelination.
 (G) Double immunofluorescence staining for hCD45-positive leukocytes (green, arrowheads) and MBP-positive myelin (red), with DAPI counterstained nuclei (blue), in corpus callosum in immunized DR15 MS1 mice, showing inflammatory lesion without demyelination.
 (H) Small white matter lesion in DR15 MS2 mouse.
 (I) Prominent white and (J) gray matter lesions containing both hCD4 and hCD8 T cells in DR15 MS3 mice.
 (K) Small lesion containing human hCD45-positive immune cells in sub-thalamic area of DR15 MS5 mice.
 (L) Correlation analysis between numbers of hCD4 or hCD8 with number of hCD45 lesions in brain parenchyma of all combined immunized DR15 HI and DR15 MS1-5 mice.
 Scale bars 100 μm; ×20 objective (B, F); ×40 objective (G, K).
 All results are depicted as mean ± standard error of the mean (SEM).
-Statistical analysis was performed by pairwise comparisons between different groups of mice using Student’s t test.Figure 4—source data 1.
+Statistical analysis was performed by pairwise comparisons between different groups of mice using Student’s t test.

 ![Figure 5.](https://cdn.elifesciences.org/articles/88826/elife-88826-fig5-v1.jpg)

 **Figure 5.:** Immunohistochemical analysis of spinal cord from peripheral blood mononuclear cell (PBMC) B2m-NOG mice immunized for experimental autoimmune encephalomyelitis (EAE) showing infiltration by human (h) CD3-positive T cells in the gray and white matter regions.
 (A) Infiltrating hCD3-positive T cells scattered throughout spinal cord gray and white matter and forming small lesions in the white matter (WM) of both DR15 MS1 and DR15 HI mice (bottom panels, arrowheads) The dotted lines mark the boundary between gray and white matter.
 (B) Semi-quantitative estimation of hCD3-positive T cells in comparable whole spinal cord sections from DR15 HI and DR15 MS mice (n=5 mice/group).
 (C) Counting of hCD3-positive T cell lesions (≥3 adjacent cells) in gray matter (GM) (i) and white matter (WM) (ii) in whole spinal cord sections from DR15 HI and DR15 MS1 mice (n=5 mice/group).
 (D) Ratios of hCD4/hCD8 T cells at borders (i) and in parenchyma (ii) of spinal cord in non-immunized and immunized DR15 HI and DR15 MS mice.
 (E) Double immunofluorescence staining for hCD45-positive leukocytes (green, arrowheads) and MBP-positive myelin (red), with DAPI counterstained nuclei (blue), in white matter (WM) of immunized DR15 MS spinal cord.
 Scale bars 100 μm; ×40 objective (A).
 All results are depicted as mean ± standard error of the mean (SEM).
-Statistical analysis was performed by pairwise comparisons between different groups of mice using Student’s t test.Figure 5—source data 1.
+Statistical analysis was performed by pairwise comparisons between different groups of mice using Student’s t test.

 Immunized DR15 MS1-5 mice generally showed prominent accumulation of human immune cells at CNS borders, widespread immune cell infiltration of the parenchyma and development of T cell lesions in the brain and the spinal cord.
 Brain border and parenchymal hCD45-positive leukocytes comprised hCD8-positive T cells together with higher numbers of hCD4-positive cells compared to non-immunized controls (Figure 4C and D), leading to higher hCD4/hCD8 T cell ratios (Figure 4E).
 Border and parenchymal T cells were generally increased in immunized DR15 MS mice compared to immunized DR15 HI mice, but differences did not reach significant due to intra-group variation (Figure 4D).
 Unique features of immunized DR15 MS mice included large human immune cell lesions in the corpus callosum white matter of DR15 MS1 mice containing both hCD8- and hCD4-positive T cells (Figure 4A, F), without detectable myelin damage (Figure 4F, inset, Figure 4G), a white matter lesion in DR15 MS2 mice (Figure 4A, H), numerous white and gray matter lesions in DR15 MS3 mice (Figure 4A, I, J), and small subthalamic gray matter lesions in DR15 MS5 mice (Figure 4A, K).
 Increased brain infiltration by CD4-positive T cells in immunized mice was not associated with increased frequency of brain lesions, but rather the presence of mixed lesions containing both CD4- and CD8-postive T cells (Figure 4J).
 Correlation analysis showed a positive correlation between numbers of hCD4 and hCD8 with numbers of hCD45 lesions (Figure 4L).
 Locally activated Iba1-positive microglia and GFAP-positive astrocytes were present at sites of human immune cell entry at CNS borders and in T cell lesions (Figure 4F, and data not shown).
 In spinal cord, hCD3-positive T cells accumulated at borders and individual cells infiltrated parenchyma of gray and white matter (Figure 5A, right panels, Figure 5B), forming small T cell lesions only in the white matter (WM) (Figure 5A, right bottom panel, arrowhead, Figure 5Cii).
 Semi-quantitative analysis of parenchymal hCD3-positive T cells in comparable whole spinal cord sections showed equal infiltration in DR15 MS1 mice compared to control HI mice (Figure 5B) and numbers of T cell lesions in the white matter were equal to those in immunized HLA-DR15 HI mice (Figure 5Cii).
 Spinal cord border and parenchymal T cells of immunized DR15 MS1 mice comprised hCD8-positive T cells and also high numbers of hCD4-positive T cells compared to non-immunized controls, leading to higher hCD4/hCD8 T cell ratios (Figure 5D).
 Mouse CD45-positive cells were rare at barriers, absent from parenchyma, and demyelination was not observed in the brain (Figure 4F) or spinal cord of immunized DR15 MS mice.